 If you would like to learn Capoeira from A to Z – history, moves, groups, videos, music, interviews etc., please visit Capoeira-World.com

-If you click Capoeira Videos you will come to a page with clips of it all in action.
+If you click Capoeira Videos you will come to my page with clips of it all in action.

 The music plays an integral role in the rituals and the performances.
-We have explained all this in more detail on the page Capoeira Music.
-You’ll also find some clips with example music there.
+I have explained all this in more detail on the page Capoeira Music.
+There you also find some clips with example music.

 Academies in Rio

-If you want to attend classes here in Rio, where should you go?
-All of this you find by clicking Capoeira Classes.
-It has descriptions of each academy.
+So if you want to attend classes here in Rio, where should you go?
+All this you find by clicking Capoeira Classes. it has descriptions of each academy.

-If you want to know more and see some different moves that are used in Capoeira, just go to capoierascience.com.
-It’s an excellent website with lots of moves, descriptions and illustrative video clips.
+If you want to know more and see some different moves that are used just go to capoierascience.com.
+It’s an excellent site with lots of moves, descriptions and illustrative video clips.

 Buying Capoeira Clothes & Instruments

-To finish off, we will give you some advice on where it’s the best places to buy those pants or other garment as well as instruments.
+To finish off I will give some advice on where it’s best to buy those pants or other garment as well as instruments.
 Click Where to Buy Capoeira Pants to get there.